 (e) If fasteners are applied at the transition points, they shall not protrude into the enclosure area;

-(f) The cooling air shall enter and exit the enclosure only in the horizontal direction (i.e. the central axis of the enclosure defined by plane A1 shall align with the airflow direction).
+(f) The cooling air shall enter and exit the enclosure only in the horizontal direction (i.e. the central axis of the enclosure defined by Plane A1 shall align with the airflow direction).
 The tunnel shall be horizontal and straight for at least two duct diameters (2∙di) upstream of the enclosure’s inlet.
 The tunnel ducting shall also be horizontal after the enclosure at least until two duct diameters (2∙di) downstream of the sampling plane as specified in paragraph 7.5.;

 (g) The surfaces of the brake enclosure that come into contact with the aerosol shall have a seamless construction.
-Use stainless steel with an electropolished finish (or equivalent) to attain an ultra-clean and ultra-fine surface and to enhance corrosion resistance;
+Stainless steel with an electropolished finish (or equivalent) shall be used to attain an ultra-clean and ultra-fine surface and to enhance corrosion resistance;

 (h) Select all materials (including seals) to ensure sufficient protection against the media used (e.g. brake fluid) during setup.
 All enclosure gaps and interfaces shall be air-tight sealed using gasket linings or equivalent;